Squad-Number-2/esd-dashboard/README.md

-# Web3 Starter
+# ESD Dashboard - v1.5

-Simple web3 starter
+A web3 dashboard for the management of the Empty Set Dollar protocol version 1.5

 ## Get started: